Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Elon-M Tossou

-Infused with wisdom and whimsy, the poetic yet mysterious compositions by Elon-M Tossou address issues on race, gender, identity, culture, tradition, human existence, death, and the afterlife.
-His practice serves as a captivating anthropological analysis of Benin’s ancestral ordinance and rich historical traditions.
+Infused with wisdom and whimsy, the mysterious compositions of Elon-M Tossou, investigate notions of race, gender, identity, human existence, death, and the afterlife.

 The prevailing role women play in West African society remains a subject matter pervading Tossou's body of work.